By Tom Lavery, Jiminny CEO and Founder

 * * *

-Tom Lavery is the founder and CEO of Jiminny, a leading conversation intelligence platform.
+Tom Lavery is the founder and CEO of Jiminny, a leading conversation and revenue intelligence platform.